Arshad-Zaman/ml_project/README.md

 3. header=None, delim_whitespace=True)`, line 2 to which TrainData file or TestData file you are running it on and also change the features variable on line 3 to the amount of features you have.
 3. To run the notebook([classifier_accuracy_comparison.ipynb](https://github.com/Arshad-Zaman/ml_project/blob/main/classifier_accuracy_comparison.ipynb)) used to compare accuracies using different prebuilt methods, change:
   - the dataframes `dataset` to path where the clea

+## How run the CUSTOM KNN classifier and KNN Impute value estimation scripts:
+1. For the Classifier Problem.
+Run the first and second cell in "Custom KNNClassifier.ipynb".
+All the Classification text files have been hardcoded to be extracted from the "datasets" folder and then to be saved in the "custom_KNN_results" folder.
+2. For the Missing Values Problem.
+Run the first and second cell in "Custom KNN-MissingValues.ipynb".
+All the missing values text files have been hardcoded to be extracted from the "datasets" folder and then to be saved in the "custom_KNN_results" folder.